Mercury Toxicity Treatment & Management

 Emergency Department Care

-Supportive care begins with the ABCs, especially when managing the inhalation of elemental mercury and the ingestion of caustic inorganic mercury, both of which may cause the onset of airway obstruction and failure.
+Supportive care begins with the ABCs, especially when managing the inhalation of elemental mercury and the ingestion of caustic inorganic mercury, both of which may cause the onset of airway obstruction and respiratory failure.
 The next step in supportive care is the removal of contaminated clothing and copious irrigation of exposed skin.
 Aggressive hydration may be required for acute inorganic mercury poisoning because of its caustic properties.
 Do not induce emesis if the compound ingested is of the caustic inorganic form.

 Gastric lavage is recommended for organic ingestion, especially if the compound is observed on an abdominal radiograph series.